 to fish, hunt and pick berries.
 It was

-The Park contains numerous historical and archaeological resources and has inspired more than 40 books, 1,800 scientific papers, a dozen films, a symphony, and the art of Tom Thomson and the Group of Seven.
-It also provides many opportunities for visitors to appreciate the Park’s natural setting while enjoying numerous recreational activities.
+The first provincial park in Ontario, Algonquin protects natural, cultural, and recreational assets.
+Biologically diverse with more than 1,000 vascular plant species and more than 200 vertebrates breeding within its boundaries.
+The Park contains numerous historical and archaeological resources, has inspired more than 40 books, 1,800 scientific papers, a dozen films, a symphony, and the art of the Group of Seven among many others.